 Foam insulation can be applied in a few different ways—it can be:

 We’ll concentrate on spray applications in this part.
 In the realm of spray foam insulation, two primary types are used: closed cell spray foams and open cell spray foam.
 Closed-cell foam is denser and provides a higher R-value, while open-cell foam, being less dense, is better for certain applications. :

 - High-density cells make up closed-cell foam, which is also gas-filled to assist the cells in expanding, filling in gaps, and solidifying into a rigid layer.

 - The expansion and hardening gases in closed-cell foam are absent from open-cell foam, which is less dense and lacks both properties.
 Instead, the air fills the expanding cells, giving the insulation a sponge-like feel.

-Spray foams with open and closed cells are commonly formed of polyurethane, although less often used substances include icynene and tripolymer foams.
+Spray foams with open and closed cells are commonly formed of polyurethane, although less often used substances include tripolymer foams.

 Disadvantages Of Spray Foam Insulation

 There isn’t a perfect insulation product, and spray foam insulation is no exception: